 Viewpoint – Gondola.
 Loen in Nordfjord, Vestland.

 Loen Skylift to Mt Hoven (1011 masl) in Nordfjord is a gondola that goes from fjord to mountain in five minutes.
 Great view to the inner part of Nordfjord; Lodalen Valley with Lake Lovatnet, Loen and Olden, Oldedalen Valley and Lake Oldevatnet.
 Hoven Restaurant at Mt Hoven with fantastic view over the Nordfjord Panorama.
 See map…

-Drive the Lodalen Valley along Lake Lovatnet in Nordfjord towards the inner part of Lodalen.
+Drive the Lodalen Valley along Lake Lovatnet in Nordfjord towards Kjenndalsstova at the inner part of Lodalen.
 Several photo stops along the road.
 Beautiful and wild scenery everywhere.
 At the inner part of the Lodalen Valley you can see the Kjenndalsbreen Glacier in the far distance.
 Kjenndalsbreen is part of the Jostedalsbreen Glacier.
 You can visit Kjenndalsstova which is a great starting point for adventures on lake Lovatnet.
 Here you can rent both a rowing boat and a canoe, and join guided fishing trips.
 They also offer boat trips with the tourist boat MS Kjenndal which runs between Kjenndalsstova and Sande by lake Lovatnet.

 Breng Seter is an abandoned farm yard by Lake Lovatnet.
 It is dated as far back as year 1340.
 The beautiful area around the farm yard is today used as a recreation area.

 #Rakssetra is every instagrammer’s wet dream.
 Rakssetra is located up on the hillside at Oppheim between Loen and Stryn.
 The view from Rakssetra down to Nordfjord, Oldebukta and Olden is fantastic.

 Drive the Oldedalen Valley along Lake Oldevatnet in Nordfjord towards Oldedalen and the Briksdal Glacier.
 It is difficult to drive this road without stopping and having several photo stops.
 Beautiful and wild scenery everywhere.
 At Briksdalen at the inner part of the Oldedalen Valley you can join a ride to the Briksdal Glacier in a Troll Car.
 See map…

 Hike, two hours total.
 Briksdalen in Olden, Nordfjord, Vestland.